 From University Avenue, the Shangri-La’s glass facade blends in with the other skyscrapers that make up the Financial District.
 However, the moment you lay eyes on Zhang Huan’s dramatic steel sculpture on the way into the reception, you realize this is one of the most unique hotels in downtown.
 Opulent Asian design touches infuse every inch of the Shangri-La – from the Chinese calligraphy adorning the lobby to the 68 blends of tea served in antique teapots, plus lithographic works by Wang Xu Yuan in the 202 high-end rooms and suites.

 No two stays at the Gladstone Hotel are the same – every one of the 37 rooms have been individually designed by a local artist.
 There’s Bob Blumer’s candy-inspired Surreal Gourmet, Sarah Keenlyside’s technicolor Aura Room, and Day Milman and Bruno Billio’s Gladstone Classic, which tells the story of this century-old property through sketches on the walls.
-Found on fashion-obsessed Queen Street West, of course, the Gladstone happens to be Toronto’s oldest continually operating hotel; however, the artsy streak has catapulted this grand old dame into the new millennium.
+Found on fashion-obsessed Queen Street West, of course, the Gladstone happens to be Toronto’s oldest continually operating hotel; however, the artsy streak has catapulted this grand old dame into the 21st century.

 Everything about Hotel X Toronto is over the top.
 There’s not one indoor tennis court – there are four.
 The cinema has 250 seats, with a 56-person screening room to boot.
-The hotel is also home to Neil Dankoff’s personal photo gallery and a gym encased by floor-to-ceiling glass.
+The hotel is also home to fine art photographer Neil Dankoff’s personal gallery and a gym encased by floor-to-ceiling glass.
 There is even a golf simulator if you feel like working on your short game.
 With over 400 rooms, this 30-level tower in the Exhibition Place complex gazes over Lake Ontario from a dizzying vantage point – grab a drink at the three-story Falcon SkyBar at the summit for the most spectacular vistas.